17 Oct Grains for Brain

 Gluten Can Be a Real Problem

 If you have Chrohn’s disease, Celiac disease, or any allergy to a gluten-containing food, it’s imperative that you avoid gluten all the time, no exceptions.
 But did you know that even people without known gluten allergies can have adverse reactions to gluten?
 It may show up as headaches, joint pain, or inflammation of the skin or acne.
 It’s often dose-dependent, meaning that a little now and then isn’t a problem, but big doses (eating bread by the loaf rather than the slice) or eating it frequently (bagel for breakfast, sandwich for lunch, muffin for a snack, pasta for dinner) can lead to problems.
-Gluten is just part of the grain game, for many people the bigger issue comes from how wheat is processed.
+Food sensitivities can be uncovered by keeping a detailed food and lifestyle journal, or there are lab tests available that can take all the guess work out.
+Gluten and food sensitivities are just part of the grain game, for many people the bigger issue comes from how wheat is processed.

 Fortification May Be Your Foe

 Foods that are made from conventional wheat flour are fortified with folic acid, a synthetic form of the B vitamin folate.
 This is a US government mandate intended to prevent birth defects.
 Fortification is the process of adding in nutrients to a food that weren’t there to begin with.